COSC3020/divide-and-conquer-sum-qdog307/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+##Review
+The recurrence relation I had was O(n log n), this is similar to the time complexity of merge sort.
+The reason for this complexity is that while the array is split into three sub-arrays instead of two, the total work done at each level of recursion is still linear ( O(n) ), and the depth of the recursion tree is logarithmic, resulting in  O(n log n)  overall.